hanschen8/CongFD/README.md

 - Growth Rate: 1.2
 - Size Control Type: Face Size
 - Describe Geometry: The geometry consists of only fluid regions with no voids, no change all fluid-fluid boundary layers from "wall" to "internal", yes to apply shared topology
+- Must change to shared topology in space claim not in fluent